citp/privacy-policy-historical/a/ab/abe/abercrombie.ca.md

 If you have created an online account or became a member of The A&F Club program (collectively "Membership") we prefer to keep your personal information accurate and up-to-date.
 To do this, we provide you with the opportunity to update or modify your personal information, including your billing address, preferred shipping information, payment details, and contact information.
 Just sign in to your Membership with your email address and password, and you will see an overview page where you can update your information.

-To request to have your account cancelled send an email to [Privacy_Policy@Abercrombie.com ](mailto:Privacy_Policy@Abercrombie.com)and include the email address of the account you wish to cancel.
+To request to have your account cancelled use the [Contact Us ](https://www.abercrombie.com/shop/us/help/email-web-form)section of the Help page and include the email address of the account you wish to cancel.

 ## Privacy of Children

 Our Websites are not directed toward children under the age of thirteen (13) years.
 Furthermore, we do not knowingly collect any personal data from children under the age of thirteen (13) years.
 The children's products that we offer for sale on our Websites are intended for purchase by adults only.
 No one under the age of thirteen (13) years should provide any personal data on our Websites and/or at our stores.
-In the past, our affiliated company, abercrombie kids, collected personal data from children under the age of thirteen (13) years with the consent of the children's parents or guardians.
-Any such personal data collected by abercrombie kids has been deleted, and abercrombie kids no longer possesses any personal data in regards to children.